-While car technology has changed enormously since 1972 regular oil changes are essential to the longevity of your engine and keeping car service cost down.
-The engines and mechanical system of cars have improved immensely over the last 40+ years one thing has stayed the same the simple fact that oil lubricates your engine, removes dirt particles and cleans the impurities our of your engine to reduce wear and keep it running smoothly.
+While car technology has advanced significantly since 1972, regular oil changes remain crucial for the longevity of your engine and to keep your car service costs down.
+Despite the immense improvements in engines and mechanical systems over the last 40+ years, one thing remains the same: oil lubricates your engine, removes dirt particles, and cleans impurities, reducing wear and ensuring smooth operation.

 Every vehicle manufacturer has an oil change maintenance schedule specific to the vehicles they design.
 While these schedules may differ, they all emphasize the importance of regular oil changes.
 Oil changes involve draining the old oil from your engine, replacing the oil filter, and refilling your engine with fresh oil.
 Over time, oil breaks down and wears out due to the high temperatures inside the engine, while oil filters become clogged and lose their filtering capacity.
 Engineers and designers take various factors into account, such as the engine’s size, number of cylinders, horsepower, vehicle weight, typical use, and heat production, to determine the maintenance schedule.
 We always advise our customers to follow the manufacturer’s recommendations.